Get,

 One essential component of various topical analgesics is eucalyptus.
 These include creams, salves, sprays, and other topical painkillers that you may apply straight to your skin.
 From my knowledge, eucalyptus oil works by creating a cool or warm sensation that may distract you from the pain, even if it is not the primary painkiller.

-Dr. Anuja Bodhare, MD
+Dr. Anuja Bodhare, B.A.M.S, M.D (Ayu)

-Side Effects of Eucalyptus Oil:
+Side Effects Of Eucalyptus Oil

 Like most essential oils, eucalyptus oil also has many side effects.
 The most common eucalyptus oil side effects are: